DanielHou315/AniTop-MATLAB/README.md

 **From the Repository**

-* `py/`
-  * `sim/` directory includes a Python implementation of our simulators
-  * `animation/` directory includes a Python implementation of our visualization framework.
-  * `AniTop.py` is the driver program for the Python version of AniTop.
 * `matlab/`
   * `sim/` directory includes a MATLAB implementation of our simulators
   * `animation/` directory includes a MATLAB implementation of our simulators